AdobeDocs/workfront.en/help/resource-mgmt/workload-balancer/navigate-the-workload-balancer.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## Considerations for viewing items in the `Workload Balancer`
+## Considerations for viewing items in the Workload Balancer

-Consider the following when viewing the `Workload Balancer`:
+Consider the following when viewing the Workload Balancer:

 <ul>
  <li>Projects display in the Workload Balancer only when the Group by Project setting is enabled.
 This setting is enabled by default.</li>